Michealavard/Michealavard/README.md

-- 👋 Hi, I’m @Michealavard
+- 👋 Hi, I’m Daniel Ajibola
 - 👀 I’m interested in blockchain development
-- 🌱 I’m currently learning how to binary
+- 🌱 I’m professional in community management
-- 💞️ I’m looking to collaborate on NFT marketplace development
+- 💞️ I’m looking to collaborate on DeFi project management
-- 📫 How to reach me Reach my telegram @logan_zelda or visit my upcoming website mtbdeveloper.wordpress.com
+- 📫 How to reach me Reach my telegram @Daniel_ajibola

 <!---
 Michealavard/Michealavard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.